 Moving beyond listening to student voice, this model engages every student as a partners with adults throughout schools.
 This model introduces nontraditional, highly effectual opportunities for students in hallways, classrooms, principals’ offices, school boardrooms, and beyond.
 Meaningful Student Involvement is a model for school improvement that strengthens the commitment of students to education, community and democracy.
 It re-envisions the roles of students in equitable partnerships with adults throughout the learning environment.
 It promotes student engagement by securing roles for students in every facet of the educational system and recognizes the unique knowledge, experience and perspective of each individual student.

-- any aspect of learning, schools or education.
+- Student voice, which is any expression of any student about any aspect of learning, schools or education.